 As a collective we have a responsibility to act carefully and compassionately when it comes to security of the users of both our physical and internet spaces.
-There are some things we do well and some things we need to work on and this should be clear to users of our spaces.
-If you have questions you can email us at [email protected].
+There are some things we do well and some things we need to work on.
+If you have questions you can email us at email@example.com.

 We operate a wireless network in the store (Spartacus).
-This network is open to anyone using the space and LAN traffic is allowed between clients.
+This network is open to anyone using the space.
+Your network traffic enters the internet through the Shaw network.
 We store no logs of network usage beyond a list of recently connected devices with their hostnames and MAC addresses.
 We regularly audit this data for suspicious clients.

-We provide two public computers for anyone to use.
-These computers run a Debian flavour of linux.
+We provide a public computer for anyone to use.
+These computers run Ubuntu.
 We keep them up to date as much as we can.
-We store no logs on these machines.
+We store no logs on these machines (and are working toward reimaging them regularly).
 However, we encourage folks to use Tails or another live operating system on these computers if they are concerned about security.

 Our events calendar and email is hosted by Google.
-You should consider the security implications of sending us information via email or the events/volunteer form.
-Collective members can help with a lot of things in person at the store, avoiding email altogether.
+You should consider the security implications of sending us information via email or the events form.

-We can accept PGP email sent encrypted with our public key (fingerprint = 25C3 A3D3 5DD5 FB19 CBC8 1704 EDE2 4E51 2DE5 47FF).
-And we will send you back email encrypted as well.
-It may take longer to receive a response if you use PGP as not many collective members can use PGP.
+We always can accept PGP email sent encrypted with our public key (fingerprint = 25C3 A3D3 5DD5 FB19 CBC8 1704 EDE2 4E51 2DE5 47FF).
+And if you include your key, we will send you back email encrypted as well.
+It will take longer to receive a response if you use PGP as not many collective members can use PGP.

 To verify our canary you need to do the following

 - Confirm that the fingerprint matches, the output should be

 - Verify the signature: